What is Balancing/Pacing?

 It’s a good idea to practice breathing like this on a regular basis.

 There are a number of different techniques to help tackle tension so you will need to find out what works best for you.
 Some people find that focusing on a pleasant or relaxing image can help to calm the mind and body.
 Another method is to consciously relax tension in your muscles.
-Your aim is to recognise when your muscles are tense, then to relax them in response to this.
-One way of doing this is to clench a fist for a few moments and then unclench.
+Your aim is to recognize when your muscles are tense, then to relax them in response to this.
+One way of doing this is to clinch a fist for a few moments and then unclench.
 Note how tense and uncomfortable it felt when clenched and how good it feels when fully relaxed.
-Try this with other muscles in the body, eg. You neck, shoulders and back.
+Try this with other muscles in the body, eg. Your neck, shoulders, and back.
 Focus on whichever area you think might be tense.
 Clench for a few moments and then unclench.
 Some people find it helpful to systematically work their way around the body from head to toe.
 As you get better at the technique, it’s possible to bypass the clenching and just ‘let go’ of each muscle group in turn.
 This can also be used alongside deep, slow breathing as a ‘first aid’ measure in stressful situations.